Dane County following medical experts in COVID-19 response

 The jail, however, has had a small outbreak of cases, but they are sequestered in one cell block, Parisi said.
 Testing is going on and will be done for the entire population, including deputies who work there.

 Financially, Dane County government is hit hard by the pandemic.
-Its annual operating budget is normally at around $500 million; $68 million is forecast to come from sales.
+Its annual operating budget is normally at around $500 million; $68 million is forecast to come from sales tax.

 “We will take a tremendous hit in sales tax, probably at least a $20 million deficit there,” Parisi said.